-The 5GSM Core Network Capability is also included in the PDU Session Modification if the Reflective QoS and/or Multi-homed IPv6 PDU Session is present, and at inter-system change from EPC to 5GC.
+After the first inter-system change from EPS to 5GS for a PDU session established in EPS, the 5GSM Core Network Capability is also included in the PDU Session Modification if the Reflective QoS and/or Multi-homed IPv6 PDU Session is present.

-The UE shall provide the UE Integrity Protection Data Rate capability in the 5GSM Capability IE. The UE Integrity Protection Data Rate capability indicates the maximum data rate up to which the UE can support UP integrity protection.
+The UE shall provide the UE Integrity Protection Data Rate capability in the 5GSM Capability IE independently of the Access Type over which the UE sends the PDU Session Establishment Request.
+The UE Integrity Protection Data Rate capability indicates the maximum data rate up to which the UE can support UP integrity protection.